justindonthomas/legodb/docs/README.txt

 $DB_PASSWORD = The database password.
 $DB_NAME = The name of the database to use.

-The entry point for the database will be at
+The entry point for the database will be at:
 [Document Root]/cs464/index.html

 Logins included with the database are: